-The OSD/JS Privacy Office is a branch of the Executive Services Directorate, Washington Headquarters Services.
-The office provides guidance and direction to members of the Office of the Secretary of Defense and the Joint Staff as it relates to the Privacy Act of 1974, as amended.
+The WHS Privacy Program provides guidance and direction to the WHS Directorate, Programs and Personnel, as it relates to the Privacy Act of 1974, as amended.

 Basic Privacy Principles